 Scholarly Commons Citation

 Barnett, Randy E., "New Evidence of the Original Meaning of the Commerce Clause" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 837.
+837.